boots-edu/textbook/source/text/0-introduction/setup.md

 When it asks for password, type yours in.
 It'll output a lot of text, and then beneath a large list of tags, you see a purple arrow with `"Next Steps"`.

-Then type `brew help` and hit enter, to confirm that Homebrew was correctly installed.
-Wait a second for it to spew words and then, when able, type:
+Then type `brew help` and hit "enter", to confirm that Homebrew was correctly installed.
+Wait for some words to appear and when able type:

 ```bash
 $ brew install git